msturn300/acg-ghactions-workflow-test/README.md

-# acg-ghactions-workflow-test
+# Automate Terraform with GitHub Actions

-Repo for testing GH Actions workflow with Terraform from ACG course
+This repo is a companion repo to the [Automate Terraform with GitHub Actions](https://learn.hashicorp.com/tutorials/terraform/github-actions?in=terraform/automation).